George Kent WALLACE, Appellant, v. The STATE of Oklahoma, Appellee.

 As noted above, Appellant told investigating authorities he would have continued his sadistic practices in the future had he not been apprehended.
 This was re-enforced by Appellant‘s own statement at the hearing, when he told the court “It is also accurate to say that had I not been caught, I would be doing the same thing today.”
 Appellant also told authorities he intended to use a butane fireplace lighter found in his glove compartment to torture future victims.

 Additionally, the prosecution presented evidence from Robert Hill, a North Carolina resident.
 Hill testified that in 1976, when he was 15 years old, Appellant offered him a ride.
-As they reached Hill's destination and Hill attempted to get out of the car, Appellant locked Hill's door, grabbed him and shoved him head first into the floorboard, telling Hill to put his hands behind his back.
+As they reached Hill‘s destination and Hill attempted to get out of the car, Appellant locked Hill‘s door, grabbed him and shoved him head first into the floorboard, telling Hill to put his hands behind his back.
 When the boy refused, Appellant hit him at least six times with a claw hammer.
 Despite these repeated blows, Hill managed to stumble from the car and begin to run away.
 Appellant backed his car up in an attempt to pursue Hill, then sped off as Hill reached a place of safety.
-This evidence also amply supports the trial court's finding Appellant *514 would likely commit future acts of violence which would constitute a continuing threat to society (21 O.S. § 701.12(7)) in both CRF-91-1 and CRF-91-2.
+This evidence also amply supports the trial court‘s finding Appellant

-In McLaughlin's case, there is little doubt torture and serious physical abuse occurred before he was shot.
-The medical examiner reported McLaughlin's wrists and ankles bore contusions and abrasions from the handcuffs and leg irons Appellant had bound him with.
-In addition, there was considerable hemorrhaging on the boy's buttocks, indicating hard blows made by a rod-shaped instrument.
-The medical examiner noted the presence of least four or five such injuries, and Appellant told authorities the boy "received quite a few licks."
-This evidence of Appellant's sadistic behavior towards McLaughlin supports the trial court's finding in CRF-91-2 that torture or serious physical abuse occurred before death.
+In McLaughlin‘s case, there is little doubt torture and serious physical abuse occurred before he was shot.
+The medical examiner reported McLaughlin‘s wrists and ankles bore contusions and abrasions from the handcuffs and leg irons Appellant had bound him with.
+In addition, there was considerable hemorrhaging on the boy‘s buttocks, indicating hard blows made by a rod-shaped instrument.
+The medical examiner noted the presence of at least four or five such injuries, and Appellant told authorities the boy “received quite a few licks.”
+This evidence of Appellant‘s sadistic behavior towards McLaughlin supports the trial court‘s finding in CRF-91-2 that torture or serious physical abuse occurred before death.

 The evidence concerning Domer is less plentiful.
-Appellant told authorities the boy was "calm" when they arrived at the pond.
+Appellant told authorities the boy was “calm” when they arrived at the pond.
 Furthermore, although Appellant began to beat the boy, he resisted the beating by turning to a position where Appellant could not paddle him.
-Appellant himself confirmed this, saying "he didn't let me whip him long enough to cry," adding later "he was obviously determined not to take uh a beating."
+Appellant himself confirmed this, saying “he didn‘t let me whip him long enough to cry,” adding later “he was obviously determined not to take—uh—a beating.”
 Appellant also told authorities the boy did not know he had a pistol; Appellant had not displayed it before shooting Domer in the back.
-He also told authorities the boy was "dead when he hit the ground."
-Based on this, we find insufficient evidence to support the trial court's findings in CRF-91-1 that the murder of Domer was especially heinous, atrocious or cruel.
+He also told authorities the boy was “dead when he hit the ground.”
+Based on this, we find insufficient evidence to support the trial court‘s findings in CRF-91-1 that the murder of Domer was especially heinous, atrocious or cruel.

 Despite Appellant‘s refusal to present mitigating evidence, the trial court ordered a pre-sentence investigation, which was included in the record.
 An examination of that record reveals discussions of versions of the murders, criminal record, personal and family data, his residences, education background, employment history, health, military history, financial condition and future plans.
 It shows nothing by way of mitigation.
 The prosecutor made a statement to the court at the conclusion of the sentencing hearing during which he said: